siiftun1857/istrolid-magnux-documents/modifiers.md

 > info: Units are under a superior version of cloak upon build.

 Units are cloaked upon build, and this cloak don't decay overtime, unless they are decloaked.

+## warhead_detonate_delay
+> tags: gameplayImpact
+> groups: vanilla_defects
+> info: Warheads detonate delayed 1 tick.

+Warheads explode in post death instead of in the tick they are triggered.

 ## warhead_disable
 > tags: gameplayImpact